eryalito/kubensync-operator/docs/usage/index.md

 ## Examples

-Check out some real-world use cases of kubensync in the [examples](./examples) section.
-Here are some examples of how to use the `ManagedResource` kind:
+Check out some real-world use cases of kubensync in the [examples](../examples/index.md) section.